amirgazar/Decarbonization-Tradeoffs/README.md

 <p><strong>Keywords:</strong> integrated assessment model; discount rate; capacity expansion model; decarbonization; renewable energy; energy policy; cost-benefit analysis</p>

+## Computer Code and Data Download
+Download the computer code and all required data using this link:

 ## Reproduction Information Document
 A comprehensive step-by-step guide to reproduce every analysis in this repository: